EBay pitches merchants as PayPal heads offline

 After the purchase, shoppers can change the way they pay, putting a purchase on a credit card instead of a debit card for instance, Shrauger explained.

-PayPal users can also break purchases into multiple installments that are billed against their credit card, bank account or PayPal account, he added.
+PayPal users can also break purchases into multiple instalments that are billed against their credit card, bank account or PayPal account, he added.

 All receipts are stored in PayPal accounts too, he noted.